kitsunyan/tg-logger/README.md

 Nim compiler and telegram-cli are required.
 Run `make` to build the project.

+You should build telegram-cli with `tg.patch` in order to log stickers.

 ## Configuration

 Logger uses telegram-cli configuration from working directory.
 Run ```TELEGRAM_HOME=`pwd` telegram-cli``` to configure telegram-cli.
+Run `tglogger daemon` to start the logger.

 ## Queries